jtl-transit/rove/docs/source/index.rst

 Contributors
 --------

-Initially developed by Ru Mehendale.
+The project was initially developed by Ru Mehendale.

 Past contributors whose contributions were instrumental in making this project possible are Nick Caros (caros@mit.edu) and Xiaotong Guo (xtguo@mit.edu).